Hex lights,

 Get started

-Picture it.
-Plan it.
+Design it.
+Verify it.
 Order it right.

 Whether it's a garage, salon, studio or living room — free, instant, runs in your browser.